aiidateam/aiida-tutorials/docs/pages/2019_molsim_school_Amsterdam/tutorial/queries.md

 Find the number of `CifData` and `NetworkCalculation` nodes in the database.
 Is there one calculation for every structure?

+You may also be interested to learn [where the structures are coming from](../theoretical/502-mofs).

 ---

 | Node & subclasses |  Number in DB